bionick7/AstrodynamicsGamePrototype/README.md

 - Sound

 ## Known Bugs
-- Deleting a transfer plan while editing it is a problem
+- Deleting a transfer plan while editing it is a problem  (Done)

 ## UX improvements wishlist
 Near-term, realizable only